daianamuf/piza_shop/README.md

 ### Error Handling

 The application includes validation for inputs at both frontend and backend levels.
 Custom error messages are returned for invalid operations (e.g., empty cart during order placement).

----

-Enjoy using the Pizza Shop application! 🍕